Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models: Abstract

 \section{Abstract}

-Training large-scale image captioning (IC) models demands access to a rich and diverse set of training examples, gathered from the wild, often from noisy alt-text data.
-However, recent modeling approaches to IC often fall short in terms of performance in this case, because they assume a clean annotated dataset (as opposed to the noisier alt-text--based annotations), and employ an end-to-end generation approach, which often lacks both controllability and interpretability.
-We address these problems by breaking down the task into two simpler, more controllable tasks -- skeleton prediction and skeleton-based caption generation.
-Specifically, we show that \textit{selecting content words as skeletons} helps in generating improved and denoised captions when leveraging rich yet noisy alt-text--based \textit{uncurated} datasets.
-We also show that the predicted English skeletons can be further cross-lingually leveraged to generate non-English captions, and present experimental results covering caption generation in French, Italian, German, Spanish and Hindi.
-We also show that skeleton-based prediction allows for better control of certain caption properties, such as length, content, and gender expression, providing a handle to perform human-in-the-loop semi-automatic corrections.
+Training large-scale image captioning (IC) models demands access to a rich and diverse set of training examples that are expensive to curate both in terms of time and man-power.
+Instead, using alt-text based captions gathered from the web is a far cheaper alternative for scaling with the downside being that the data is noisy.
+Recent modeling approaches to IC often fall short in terms of performance in leveraging these noisy datasets as compared to datasets with clean annotations.
+We address this problem with a simple yet effective technique of breaking down the task into two smaller, more controllable tasks -- skeleton prediction and skeleton-based caption generation.
+Specifically, we show that \textit{sub-selecting content words as skeletons} helps in generating improved and denoised captions when leveraging rich yet noisy alt-text--based \textit{uncurated} datasets.
+We also show that the predicted English skeletons can further cross-lingually be leveraged to generate non-English captions, by presenting experimental results in French, Italian, German, Spanish and Hindi.
+We also show that skeleton-based prediction allows for better control of caption properties, such as length, content, and gender expression, providing a handle to perform human-in-the-loop interpretable semi-automatic corrections.